arjunkapur95/JmeterMaven/README.md

 ## Overview ##

-This is a sample project to show how we can run [JMeter][1] tests with the [JMeter Maven Plugin][2] and the [JMeter Analysis Maven Plugin][2].
+This is a sample project to show how we can run Jmeter tests using the [JMeter Maven Plugin][2] and [JMeter Analysis Maven Plugin][2].

-It runs a [JMeter][1] test against a few URLs on www.github.com and illustrates how the maven plugin can be used to run with different configurations.
+It runs a Jmeter tests against a few URLs on www.github.com .

 ## Usage ##